 - this codepath from the 3.0-dev branch That codepath and any necessary supporting codepaths should be added to the signal in pulp.tasking.celery_app

 - this codepath from the 3.0-dev branch.
 That logic needs to be added back to pulp.tasking.base:delete_worker function.

-#15 Updated by fdobrovo almost 4 years ago
+#15 Updated by fdobrovo over 4 years ago